DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-07-21-continuous-applications.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}

-Candidates applying for teacher training courses can currently select up to three different courses on their initial application.
+Candidates applying for teacher training courses can currently select up to 3 different courses on their initial application.
 Once this is submitted, they have to wait until all the course choices they selected have been resolved, either leading to an offer or a rejection (although they can also withdraw).

 If no choice led to a place, the candidate is then given an opportunity to [apply again](/apply-for-teacher-training/apply-again-changes/).
 From this point on they can only apply to one course at a time, and must wait for each application to be resolved before being able to submit another application.